 What causes CFS?

 The cause of the illness is not yet known.
-Current theories are looking at the possibilities of neuroendocrine dysfunction, viruses, environmental toxins, genetic predisposition, or a combination of these.
+However, current theories are looking at the possibilities of neuroendocrine dysfunction, viruses, environmental toxins, genetic predisposition, or a combination of these.
 For a time it was thought that Epstein-Barr Virus (EBV), the cause of mononucleosis, might cause CFS but recent research has discounted this idea.
-The illness seems to prompt a chronic immune reaction in the body, however, it is not clear that this is in response to any actual infection -- this may only be a dysfunction of the immune system itself.
+The illness seems to prompt a chronic immune reaction in the body, however, it is not clear that this is in response to any actual infection.
+One thought is that it may only be a dysfunction of the immune system itself.

-A recent concept, promulgated by Prof. Mark Demitrack, is that CFS is a generalized condition which may have any of several causes (in the same way that the condition called high blood pressure is not caused by any one single factor).
-It is known that stressors, physical or emotional, seem to make CFS worse.
+A recent concept, promulgated by Prof. Mark Demitrack, is that CFS is a generalized condition which may have any of several causes.
+In some sense, this parallels high blood pressure (hypertension), which is not caused by any one single factor.
+Similarly, it is known that stressors, physical or emotional, seem to make CFS worse.

 Many medical observers have noted that ME/CFS seems, often, to be triggered by some stressful event, but in all likelihood, the condition was latent beforehand.
 Some people will appear to get CFS following a viral infection, or a head injury, or surgery, excessive use of antibiotics, or some other traumatic event.
 Yet, it's unlikely that these events on their own could be a primary cause.

-The latest theory in the world of Psychotherapy & Hypnotherapy (closely allied) is that CFS/ME could be the Sum Total of the physical symptoms produced by the Hypothalamus and or the Subconscious mind as a way of sending a message to say that everything about a person’s life is not right.
-The person then would need to address the symptom ‘message’ in order to begin healing.
-It is also a belief that Reticular Formation or The Reticular Activating System of the brain also has a role to play in the continuation/worsening of this condition.
+A recent theory is that CFS/ME is the sum total of the physical symptoms of Hypothalamic Subconscious Processing.
+Effectively sending a message saying that something about life is not right.
+The person would then need to address the symptom ‘message’ in order to begin healing.
+Another theory is that reticular formation or The brain's reticular activating system also has a role to play in the continuation/worsening of this condition.

-Hypnotherapists will use a variety of techniques to bring the person to the point where healing can begin and this will normally commence with the person being taught self-hypnosis and how to de-stress themselves.
-Also, very early on in therapy, the individual will need to undergo a short form of analysis to uncover and release/desensitise the causes buried deep ion the subconscious that might be contributing to the condition.
+Hypnotherapists will use a variety of techniques to bring the person to the point where healing can begin.
+This will normally involve the person being taught self-hypnosis and how to de-stress themselves.
+Also, early on in therapy, one undergoes a form of analysis to uncover and release/desensitise causes buried deep in the subconscious.
+The objective is to discover if these factors are contributing to the condition.